aeblyve/neuromaster/README.md

 Inspired by the descriptions of "The Matrix" in William Gibson's Neuromancer.

+Physics-based force-directed-graph methods are used to draw the visualization from the xml.

 ## usage

 neuromaster accepts one optional command line argument, an xml-formatted nmap scan file.